A Professional Pet Care Service

 A Proud Accomplishment

 As mentioned above, my cat is in diabetic remission.
-He has been in remission for 7 years now.
+He has been in remission for 8 years now.
 I have recently been successful at achieving diabetic remission in the clients cat that I was working with, mentioned above as well.
 It is my pleasure to be able to give that client peace of mind in regards to her cat.
 It took 3 months to get him off insulin and we had to modified his diet as well.
 In the beginning, he was prescribed 2 units of insulin which is a lot to start.
 After about 1 month, we were able to reduce his insulin in half.
 Then he experienced a few days of sickness and was not able to have insulin.
 I monitored his glucose closely over those days and it remained normal.
-He hasn't had insulin in 3 weeks now.
+He hasn't had insulin in almost a year now.
 She can now have me come regularly to check his glucose just to make sure that everything is still okay.
-She no longer needs to worry as much as what she did 3 months earlier.
+She no longer needs to worry as much as what she did 8 months earlier.
 This is a picture of her beautiful cat, Zeppelin.
 Unfortunately, he developed pancreatitis, and he passed away.

 My Baby Bunny, Grasshopper